TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 <a id="varchar"></a>
 ## VARCHAR

 Provides for variable-length strings with a maximum limit for length.
 If a string value is longer than the maximum length, then any trailing blanks are trimmed to make the length same as the maximum length, while an exception is raised if characters other than spaces are required to be truncated.
-When mixing CHARs and VARCHARs in expressions, the shorter value is padded with spaces to the length of longer string.
+When mixing CHARs and VARCHARs in expressions, the shorter value is padded with spaces to the length of the longer string.

 The type of a string constant is CHAR, not VARCHAR.
 To represent a single quotation mark within a string, use two quotation marks: